 During their time in school, your child will be involved in a range of outside activities during the school day.
 These may involve visits to a museum or theatre.
-In such circumstances, we will inform you first and seek your permission, we may also ask for a contribution from you to support us in paying for the visit.
+In such circumstances, we will inform you first and seek your permission, we may also ask for a contribution from you to support us in paying for the visit in order for this to go ahead.
 In doing so, we will not seek to disqualify anyone from taking part.